-On 19 December 2014, Justice Perram delivered his judgement in the case of Hua Wang Bank Berhad v Commissioner of Taxation [2014] FCA 1392 in which he said that Director Vanda Gould controlled certain companies that are shareholders of the Company, which would in turn, increase Mr Gould's interests in the Company.
+1 On 19 December 2014, Justice Perram delivered his judgement in the case of Hua Wang Bank Berhad v Commissioner of Taxation [2014] FCA 1392 in which he said that Director Vanda Gould controlled certain companies that are shareholders of the Company, which would in turn, increase Mr Gould's interests in the Company.
 Mr Gould acknowledges he acted as advisor to those companies and their principals, however does not believe he had the requisite control to constitute relevant interests in those companies.
 Neither the Company nor Mr Gould were listed parties in the subject proceedings nor was Mr Gould a witness in the case.
 Mr Gould has advised that he may contest the assertion that he controls certain companies that are shareholders in the Company in the appropriate forums.
-In order to avoid a possible breach of the Corporations Act 2001 it has been considered appropriate at this stage to increase the number of shares in which Mr Gould is recorded as having a relevant interest from 2,341,299 to 11,271,299.
+In order to avoid a possible breach of the Corporations Act 2001, Mr Gould has notified the ASX as having a relevant interest in 11,931,314 shares as at 31 December 2017.